 Thirteen years after, they have remained not only close friends but Partners in Architex Designs.
 A company they formed and ran together.
 It was a scary venture for them but after working in other Architecture firms and kept feeling there was something more they could offer.
 They decided to put money together and set up the firm.

 In the early days, they face rejection after rejection that they contemplated shutting down the company.
-Suddenly, things turned around for them after they designed a house for one of the bank Managing Directors in Victoria Garden City.
+Suddenly, things turned around for them after they designed a house for one of the city’s top Bank Managing Director in Victoria Garden City.

 They had only gotten the job because Moses uncle decided to take a chance on them.
 He gave them the job after much pestering from Moses.
 He got more than he bargained for as his house became a cynosure on the Island.
 His friends wanted him to connect them to his Architects.